 - What are some of the ways you have effectively used <insert your specialty!> in corporate events in the past?

 - Don’t say your speech to any prospect if it sounds canned or like you’re reading it.
 Don’t ramble on or use a bunch of jargon.
 If the words “rider, stage-manager, or rear-projection” are in there, you’re not done refining it!

 - Never rush – this isn’t a sprint.
 You are trying to build rapport.
 Judge how they are accepting you and adapt.
 Don’t be afraid to leave your elevator pitch on voicemail if that’s where you land.
 You might even get a better response if they call you back.
 If they don’t, at least you’ll have an opening when you call them back.
 You will call them back in about three days.

 - Don’t make it all about you – think benefits, benefits, benefits!

 If this kind of thing makes you squirm, take one morning or night a week and join Toastmasters.
-You can give 10 speeches and every one of them can be speeches you can use in your business.
-At the end of your certification you’ll be so comfortable talking to new prospects on the phone you’ll wonder why you waited so long.
+You can give ten speeches, and every one of them can be speeches you can use in your business.
+At the end of your certification, you’ll be so comfortable talking to new prospects on the phone you’ll wonder why you waited so long.

 I have done Toastmasters, and I love it!
-I really recommend it for getting in touch with prospects and being able to effectively communicate your elevator speech and anything else about your business.
+I recommend it for getting in touch with prospects and effectively communicating your elevator speech and anything else about your business.

 Here are some examples of elevator speeches I found by Googling elevator speeches.
-They are really cool!
+They are cool!